Jeanga7/language-installer/README.md

 ## 📄 Output Log

-All installation steps and messages are logged in `install.log`:
+All installation steps and outputs are saved in a log file:

 ```bash
 less install.log